annafabris/global-AI-community/README.md

 # Global AI Community talks
-A collection of presentations delivered for the Italian chapter of the Global AI Community.
+A collection of talks I presented for the Italian chapter of the Global AI Community.

 ## Table of Contents
 - [Global AI Bootcamp 2025 – Milan](#global-ai-bootcamp-2025--milan)